soal/vue-mapbox/docs_source/guide/basemap.md

 ### Method `actions.stop()`

-Method `.stop()` just stops all animations on map, updates props with new positions and return Promise with map parameters in the moment when `.stop()` called.
+Method `.stop()` just stops all animations on map, updates props with new positions and return Promise with map parameters at the moment when `.stop()` called.

 ### Events